HEADS-project/methodology/heads_methodology/create_libraries_to_support_platform_specific_features__library__component.md

 }
 ```

-> As ThingML is asynchronous, **the request and the answer should be defined in two distinct messages**.
+> **Info** As ThingML is asynchronous, **the request and the answer should be defined in two distinct messages**.
 In synchronous Java, this would have been a single method like `public int random()`, blocking the caller until the random is computed.

 Then declare a second thing fragment, which includes the former one, and group messages into a port: